CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Title_2.01.md

 2.2.2.=[02/Bit/Ssec_03]

-2.2.3.sec=In the event that an attorney general believes that immediate action is necessary to protect the residents of the State from a substantial harm, the attorney general may request that {the_Commission} expedite its review of the proposed action, and {the_Commission} shall afford such request appropriate consideration as the circumstances may warrant.
+2.2.3.sec=In the event that an attorney general believes that immediate action is necessary to protect the residents of the {State} from a substantial harm, the attorney general may request that {the_Commission} expedite its review of the proposed action, and {the_Commission} shall afford such request appropriate consideration as the circumstances may warrant.

 2.2.4.sec=In any action brought under Title II of {this_Act}, the district court, and any courts that review the district court’s decision, shall accord substantial weight to {the_Commission}’s interpretations as to the legal requirements of {this_Act}.